No Dues Certificate

 Downloading a No Dues Certificate through your lender’s customer portal is usually quick and convenient.
 Follow these steps:

-• Log in to the customer portal: Use your registered mobile number, customer ID, or username along with your password or OTP to sign in to the bank or NBFC’s online portal.
+Step 1: Log in to the customer portal: Sign in using your registered mobile number, customer ID, or username, along with your password or OTP.

-• Go to the loans or accounts section: Navigate to the section that displays your active and closed loan accounts.
-Look for options like “Loans”, “My Accounts”, or “Loan Summary”.
+Step 2: Go to the loans or accounts section: Open the section that shows your loan accounts.
+This may appear as “Loans”, “My Accounts”, or “Loan Summary”.

-• Select the closed loan account: Click on the specific loan account for which you need the No Dues Certificate.
-Ensure the status shows as “closed” or “settled”.
+Step 3: Select the closed loan account: Click on the loan account for which you need the certificate and confirm the status shows as “closed” or “settled”.

-• Find the No Dues Certificate option: Look for a link or button labelled “No Dues Certificate”, “Loan Closure Certificate”, or “Download NDC” under statements or documents.
+Step 4: Locate the certificate download option: Look for “No Dues Certificate”, “Loan Closure Certificate”, or “Download NDC” under documents, statements, or service requests.

-• Download the certificate: Once generated, download the No Dues Certificate in PDF format.
-You may also choose to have it emailed to your registered email address.
+Step 6: Download the certificate: Generate and download the No Dues Certificate in PDF format.
+Some portals also allow you to email it to your registered email address.

-• Save and review the document: Store the PDF safely and review it to ensure all details are correct, including your name, loan account number, closure date, and confirmation of no outstanding dues.
+Step 7: Save and review the document: Store the PDF securely and double-check key details such as your name, loan account number, closure date, and confirmation of no pending dues

 Common uses for a No Dues certificate